MicrosoftDocs/VBA-Docs/api/Word.CoAuthor.EmailAddress.md

 # CoAuthor.EmailAddress property (Word)

-Returns a string that specifies the e-mail address of the specified co author.
+Returns a string that specifies the email address of the specified co author.
 Read-only.

 ## Syntax